rust-lang/sublime-rust/docs/build.md

 Rust: Set Cargo Target | Set the Cargo target (`--lib`, `--example foo`, etc.) for each build variant.
 The "Automatic Detection" option will attempt to determine which target to use based on the current active view in Sublime (a test file will use `--test` or a binary will use `--bin`, etc.).
 Rust: Set Cargo Build Profile | Set whether or not to use the `--release` flag.
 Rust: Set Cargo Target Triple | Set the target triple (such as `x86_64-apple-darwin`).
+Rust: Set Cargo Features | Set the Cargo build features to use.
 Rust: Set Cargo Toolchain | Set the Rust toolchain to use (`nightly`, `beta`, etc.).
 Use the Targets > "All Targets" to set globally.

 Caution: If you have not created a `sublime-project` file, then any changes